 Possession is when a person holds a license or has immediate access to it (when, for example, it is in a pocket or bag).
 If no immediate access to it, a person can still have possession of a license if he has control over it.
 An example of control, is when a license is in a person's car or at his home.
-If a prosecutor cannot prove possession, beyond a reasonable doubt, then a defendant has a solid defense to a VC 14610 accusation.
+If a prosecutor cannot prove possession, beyond a reasonable doubt, then a defendant has a solid defense.

 2.3.
 Did not Lend or Knowingly Permit

 Vehicle Code 14610 VC says that unlawful use of a license occurs if a person lends his driver's license to another, or knowingly allows another person to use it.
 This means that a defendant must perform some act showing that he either gave his license away or gave another person permission to use it.
 A defense, therefore, is for an accused party to show that he did not lend his license or allow someone to use it.
 For example, an accused could assert that another person stole his license.

 3. Penalties, Punishment, and Sentencing

 Under Vehicle Code 14610 VC, the unlawful use of a driver's license is a misdemeanor offense.